“The world will ask you who you are, and if you don’t know, the world will tell you” – Carl Jung

 I once said, “Act always as to increase the number of choices.”
 That is my ethical imperative, although once again one might have the impression that I am trying to order people around, and this is just not right.
 I didn’t choose my words very carefully when I said that.
 It would have been better if I had written, “Heinz, act always as to increase the number of choices”.

-Stay safe and always keep on learning… In case you missed it, my last post was Error Correction of Error Correction:
+Stay safe and always keep on learning… In case you missed it, my last post was Maturana’s Aesthetic Seduction: